mikeperry-tor/vanguards/README_SECURITY.md

 data to notice spikes in our public relay bandwidth statistics at the guard.
 Setting **circ_max_megabytes** in
 [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)
-to an appropriate value for your service can help you detect and mitigate this.
+to an appropriate value for your service can help you detect and mitigate this attack.

 ## Adversaries: Network